 Staff pray together at meetings and briefings.
 Governors pray together before their meetings.
-We start meeting with parents with prayer and sometimes a Liturgy.
-Thus offering the whole enterprise into the hands of God.
-It is an expectation that staff participate in all acts of collective worship to ensure that they are fully part of the school worship community and can actively support students in their prayer and faith journeys.
+We start meetings with parents with prayer and sometimes a Liturgy, thus making an offering of the whole enterprise to God.
+It is an expectation that staff participate in all acts of Collective Worship to ensure that they are fully part of the school's worship community and can actively support students in their prayer and faith journeys.